supremeimposter/My-Vault/DiscreteMathematics/Set-Theory/Relations.md

 $$
 R = \{\;(a, b)\; | \; a \text{ condition } b \}
 $$
 - The condition is how the relationship is defined between the elements of the two sets. $R$ is the binary relation between two sets $A$ and $B$.
+Set $A$ is called Domain and set $B$ is called Co-Domain.
 $$
 R : A \rightarrow B
 $$